FamilyTech

 10 Best Father’s Day Tech Gifts UK 2026: Editorial Picks Under £75 for Every Type of Dad

-Father’s Day lands on Sunday 15 June this year, which gives you just under four weeks to find something that does not look as if it was grabbed from a petrol station forecourt.
+Father’s Day lands on Sunday 21 June this year, which leaves just over a week to find something that does not look as if it was grabbed from a petrol station forecourt.
 Our shortlist of the best Father’s Day tech gifts UK 2026 is built around one rule: nothing on this page costs more than £75, and everything has a clear use rather than a vague vibe.
 The shops are full of novelty mugs and “World’s Best Dad” tat.
 None of that.
 These are gadgets a real adult might actually pick up.

 We have skewed the list towards specific kinds of dad rather than ranking gadgets in a vacuum.
 The dad who lives in his headphones wants different things to the dad who reads two paperbacks a week, and a generic best-of list tends to please neither.
 Use the sections below as a sorting hat for the man in question, not a leaderboard.